Details updated for Summer 2019

 Outside the City- Longwood Gardens

 So this one is technically not in the city, but I’d be amiss in not sharing one of my favorite spots in the Delaware Valley.
 I grew up going to Longwood Gardens, often several times a year when we had a family membership.
-I shared it with my husband for the first time last summer.
+I shared it with my husband for the first time several summers ago.

 Price: $23, timed tickets are required so it is best to purchase in advance on the website.

 When: Sun–Wed 9:00 am–6:00 pm, Thurs–Sat 9:00 am–10:00 pm